carpentries-incubator/fair-explainable-ml/learners/setup.md

 up-to-date browser, preferably a current version of Chrome, Safari, or Firefox (note that Internet Explorer version 9 and below are *not* supported).
 If you installed Python using Anaconda, Jupyter should already be on your system.
-If you did not use Anaconda, use the Python package manager pip (see the [Jupyter website][jupyter-install] for details.)
+If you did not use Anaconda, use the Python package manager pip to acquire Jupyter (see the [Jupyter website](https://jupyter.org/install) for details.)

 To start jupyter lab, open a terminal (Mac/Linux) or Anaconda prompt (Windows) and type the command: